3.3 - New Time Zone Dialog#

 Since I have a clock already, I want to know the time in different time

 zones.
-My idea is that when I click the title of the NSBox
+My idea is that when I click the title of the NSBox, a panel will

 show up and ask the time zone.
 Once the time zone is inputted, it will